edwalk/edwalk.github.io/portfolio.md

 In this project, I answer a range of different questions about Formula 1 racing statistics and history by querying a motor racing dataset.
 This is primarily used as a way to practice and identify learning opportunities in SQL.
 Please note this project is dynamic and additional questions will be added as I continue to learn more SQL concepts.

 Repository link: [Formula 1 SQL Project](https://github.com/edwalk/portfolio-f1-sql)

+## Formula 1 Queries - Visualisation [Tableau]

+Skills used:
+* Tableau

+In this spin off project, I take some of the data from the queries above and create a small visualisation that allows people to compare major statistics across the decades in F1 (winners, racers, race numbers, points scorers, standings & points progression throughout individual seasons).

+You can find the visualisation here: [F1 Through The Decades](https://public.tableau.com/app/profile/edward.walker3149/viz/F1ThroughtheDecades/Decades#4)